alfahami/bcertificate/README.md

    - **_certificate-network/_** : contains our full blockchain application.
 It contains our config files, crypto materials, starter-app, chaincode ... etc.
   <blockquote>

   As Hyperledger has changed [fabric_samples](https://github.com/hyperledger/fabric-samples) folder content and structure, _**certificate-network/**_ has the necerssary binaries and tools to build and run up our netwrork.
-Its content could also be found in the original [fabric-samples version-2.0.0 repository](https://github.com/hyperledger/fabric-samples/releases/tag/v2.0.0-beta)
+Its content could also be found in the original [fabric-samples version-2.0.0 repository](https://github.com/hyperledger/fabric-samples/releases/tag/v2.0.0-beta) or grab them samples from grab them from my [fabric-sample 2021's fork](https://github.com/alfahami/fabric-samples)
   </blockquote>

   - **_certificate-network/test-network/add_path_org1.sh_** :